 Have you every really thought hard about some of our literary heroes?
 When you look closely at their behaviour, they’re often not the loveable salt-of-the-earth types we like to think they are.
 I’ve written before about unlikeable narrators, but I don’t think that being “unlikeable” necessarily makes you a garbage person, nor does being a garbage person ipso facto make you “unlikeable”.
 In fact, some of the ones I include on this list are downright charming.
 I’m very aware that this post might be controversial, because our literary heroes are beloved by readers and coded well by authors to hide their true colours – but when has that ever stopped me?
 Let’s take off the rose-coloured glasses, people!
 Here are seven literary “heroes” who are actually garbage people.

-Toad (The Wind In The Willows – Kenneth Grahame)
+From The Wind In The Willows by Kenneth Grahame

-Arthur Dent (The Hitchhiker’s Guide To The Galaxy – Douglas Adams)
+From The Hitchhiker’s Guide To The Galaxy by Douglas Adams

 And an honourable mention has to go to Harry Potter: there were so many wonderful characters in that book, and yet the main character was an angsty, arrogant emo-kid who was told repeatedly throughout his entire adolescence that the whole world revolved around him, so (of course) he believed it.
-Can you think of any others?
+Not to mention the author turned out to be a garbage person of the highest order… Can you think of any others?
 Don’t hold back, Keeper-Upperers!
 Tell me about them in the comments (or vent over at KUWTP on Facebook!).